 That would have been good advice to remember when we were making plans to be bumping around the world for the next year as carefree travellers.
 We may have been a little too cavalier thinking that we could easily give up the stable life we had at home for one that would require us to move every two months or less.
 Living out of suitcases is fine, but having to pack all our belongings into them every few weeks and lifting them in and out of cars, planes and trains took its toll sooner than expected.
 We were absolutely convinced we would love the opposite of what we had been living for 30 years.

 Fast forward 102 days of Italy, Spain, Trans-Atlantic and Panama cruises, and a few weeks in the US and we were ready to return to our old life.
 Having had a steady diet of adventure, had us longing for stability.
 Having stretched out summer an extra 4 months had us longing for cold-weather cocooning, warm soups and Netflix marathons.
-Most of all, hearing Christmas music amidst pine trees and huge box stores had us missing the warm hugs of family and close friends.
+Most of all, hearing Christmas music amidst palm trees and huge box stores had us missing the warm hugs of family and close friends.
 At the risk of speaking in absolutes, I never thought I would miss the Canadian winter and was likely the most surprised to discover I was ok to spend the next few months of winter at home rather than escaping to warmer lands.

 If I was still uncertain, then the fact that I became emotional and teary-eyed when we finally stepped up before the airport border agent with our Canadian passports left little doubt in my mind.
 I love my country, my home.

 All of a sudden, I had a clearer vision of what I wanted to do for the next few years, and it included being home near family and friends, and making time to travel, in shorter spurts.
 In that grey zone between all- travel-all-the-time and being at-home-all-the-time was a wide range of options.
 In all this upheaval, the grey zone became clearer, helping me discover balance and how to plan to keep things simple.